dushoff/makestuff/cache.md

 	* `cache.mk` should be included _before_ `git.mk` if you want makestuff to automatically add git_cache files.

 Not sure how or whether this is going to work with Junling's stuff.
 Wanted to make it work first.

+Currently implemented in [my horrible scratch repo](https://github.com/dushoff/scratch) (only check if you really find this unclear, you could also just complain).